HackYourFutureBelgium/sql-database/week2/README.md

 #### Many-to-many

-To represent the relationship between Books and Authors, we create a separate table to - `authored`.
+To represent the relationship between Books and Authors, we create a separate table - `authored`.
 This table maps the primary key of `books` - `book_id` with the primary key of `authors` - `author_id`.

 This helps form a many-to-many relationship between the two original tables - an author (found in the `authors` table) can write multiple books (found in the `books` table), represented in the `authored` table by the multiple entries with their `author_id`.
 Simultaneously, a book can be written by multiple authors, found in the `authored` table as multiple entries with the same `book_id`.